Donald E. Casey became dean of the School of Music

 in 1995, assuming the helm of a school that was on a trajectory toward becoming one of the highest-ranking music schools in the nation.
 Since that time, four of the school's major ensembles have indeed joined the ranks of the best in the country.
 Recognized for excellence in music teaching and performance, the school enrolls about 380 graduate and undergraduate students in its highly competitive programs, which presents over 300 public performances each year.

-A cadre of teachers who are extraordinary in both their musical and teaching abilities has joined the faculty, including Ilya Kaler, the only violinist ever to win gold medals at the Tchaikovsky, Sibelius, and Paganini competitions, internationally renowned mezzo-soprano Jane Bunnell, and most recently piano virtuoso George Vatchnadze.
+A cadre of teachers who are extraordinary in both their musical and teaching abilities has joined the faculty, including Ilya Kaler -- the only violinist ever to win gold medals at the Tchaikovsky, Sibelius, and Paganini competitions, internationally renowned mezzo-soprano Jane Bunnell, piano virtuoso George Vatchnadze, and celebrated jazz artist Dana Hall.

 Twenty members of the Chicago Symphony and Lyric Opera of Chicago orchestras are members of the faculty, which numbers 110.